 In 1986, the first case of bovine spongiform encephalopathy (BSE) was recorded in the UK.
 This disease, dubbed “Mad Cow Disease” hit the headlines in the UK and caused widespread concern when humans developed the related condition, variant Creutzfeldt–Jakob disease (vCJD).
 It caused even greater concern when people realised that there was a risk of infection from contaminated surgical implements [22] and that it could be spread through blood products [23].
 These spongiform encephalopathies (TSEs) are caused by misfolded proteins, called prions.
 These resilient pathogens are virtually indestructible by conventional sterilisation [24] and although new methods of sterilising medical equipment are being explored [25], it is clear that where practical, disposable goods are for now, a safer option, especially for routine, lower cost items.
 Lightweight, sterile plastic containers are now commonplace.
 They save time and prevent infection taking the place of more traditional glass and metal materials that were previously used, sterilised and re-used.

 A major and important single-use plastic that has come to be important to our health is the condom.
 It is usually made of natural latex, polyurethane or more recently polyisoprene, a far cry from the first condoms that were fashioned from animal intestine.
-This barrier method of contraception is considered so important for the prevention of disease and birth control that it is listed on the WHO Model List of Essential Medicines (EML).
+This barrier method of contraception is considered so important for the prevention of disease and birth control that it is listed on the WHO model list of essential medicines (EML).
 It is a highly popular method of protection across the globe.
 It’s estimated that we buy between 6 and 9 billion every year [26] but UNAIDS point out that the use needs to be higher [27].
 There are still too many people with no access to condoms while these preventable diseases prevail especially in Sub Saharan Africa where there is an annual estimated shortage of around 3.3 billion condoms being supplied.
 This is an area that is disproportionately affected by HIV, that could be tackled more effectively with more use of condoms.
 It’s estimated that in 2017 around 1.8 million people contracted HIV and 36.9 million people were living with the disease [28].
 Since the HIV crisis it’s estimated that condoms have prevented 50 million cases of HIV [29].
 Condoms are an important tool in prevention of this disease and also other sexually transmitted diseases such as chlamydia, gonorrhoea, syphilis.
-The World Health Organisation estimate that there are around 1 million new cases these preventable diseases every single day [30] and in 2012 there were an estimated 80 million unplanned births due to lack of access to sufficient contraception.
+The World Health Organisation estimate that there are around 1 million new cases of these preventable diseases every single day [30] and in 2012 there were an estimated 80 million unplanned births due to lack of access to sufficient contraception.
 The condom is not necessarily single use, as the female condom, developing in popularity and more commonly made from durable polyurethane, can potentially be washed and re-used.

-Electronics
+17.5 Electronics